EntrustCorporation/cps/entrust.md

 Entries in the `dNSName` are in the "preferred name syntax" as specified in IETF RFC 5280 and thus do not contain underscore characters.

-**SSL, EV SSL, Client Authentication and Verified Mark Certificates**
+**OV TLS, EV TLS, Client Authentication and Verified Mark Certificates**

 CAs do not issue a Certificate with a Domain Name containing a Reserved IP Address or Internal Name.